 There are 2 main types of mastectomy: total (simple) and modified radical.
 Your diagnosis guides the type of mastectomy you will have.

-Figure 5.2 below shows the types of mastectomy and describes when each is used.
+The figure below shows the types of mastectomy and describes when each is used.

 Total (simple) mastectomy

 The surgeon removes the entire breast and the lining of the chest muscle, but no other tissue.